Glossary

 Global Features

-GLOBAL FEATURES allows the definition of a set of FEATURES, ATTRIBUTES, and ADVANCED FEATURES that are inherited by ALL products.
+GLOBAL FEATURES allows the definition of a set of FEATURES and ATTRIBUTES that are inherited by ALL products.

 Activation Code